albert-robert-schumann/OpCore-Simplify-FixVulnerabilities/README.md

 > Some GPUs are supported by OpenCore but not by OpCore-Simplify.
 This will be fixed in a future version, sooner or later depending on your GPU.
 GPUs that max out at very old versions of macOS, for example Sierra, El Capitan and Lion - for them support is out of scope.

 > SMBIOS selection is done based on CPU generation, not on the entire motherboard which can create compatability issues.
 Verify that the SMBIOS that OpCore-Simplify-VulnerabilitiesFix suggests are Macs with similar or the same configuration, e.g not suggesting iMac 2020 on a laptop - you should then immediately change the serial number unless you are okay with no battery readings and having tons of problems like sleep/wake, or anything like this.
-This will be fixed
+This will be fixed in the future.

 ### **What is Hackintosh?**
 > A Hackintosh is macOS running on non‑Apple hardware.